Nalhin/Imgur/README.md

 ## Data

-Imgur Generator generates 5 character hashes and keeps sending requests until a valid image is found.
+Imgur App generates 5 character hashes and keeps sending requests until a valid image is found.
 Subsequently, the image is displayed to the user.
 This app could be used to generate 6 or 7 character hashes, however with so many dead links it would take forever to find a valid one.

 ## Stack